BUSINESS PROCESS IMPROVEMENT

 We hear from many manufacturing and distribution teams about ERP project failures and how to mount an ERP recovery effort.
 Based on our depth and breadth of experience with enterprise technology projects, we know what a failed project looks like and we know how to avoid it.
 Here is a roundup of recent blog posts on the subject of what it takes to mount an ERP recovery effort.

 The Earmarks of Failure

-In our blog post What a Failed ERP Implementation Looks Like we describe some of the telltale signs of a poorly designed and executed implementation:
+In our blog post What are the Most Common Challenges with ERP Implementations? we describe some of the telltale signs of a poorly designed and executed implementation:

 - An over-extended implementation team with unrealistic expectations.

 - Lack of an organizational change management strategy that focuses on people, process and technology.

 - The absence of a coherent future state vision, relying instead on “how we’ve always done it.”

 - Data management challenges when enterprises can’t access data or aren’t using it effectively.

 What is an ERP Recovery Effort?